sambritney/frontend-nanodegree-mobile-portfolio/README.md

 1. The website can be accessed by navigating to the following site in your browser: [https://sambritney.github.io/frontend-nanodegree-mobile-portfolio/](https://sambritney.github.io/frontend-nanodegree-mobile-portfolio/)

+2. If you prefer to load the site locally, copy all folders to your computer and open [index.html](index.html) with a web browser.

 ### Optimizations

 ####Increase page speed